markverick/ns3-ospf/README.md

 - Inter-AS routing is not implemented.

 ### Current Limitations
-- Broadcast networks are not supported.
+- Does not implement Designated Router (DR) and Backup Designated Router (BDR).
 - Network devices added after the OSPF application starts are not dynamically registered.

 ## Instruction